smartenv-crs4/keycloak-api-manager/README.md

 - Complete wrapper for Keycloak Admin REST API
 - Manage realms, clients, users, roles, groups, and permissions
 - Support for both public and confidential clients
-- Built-in token acquisition and refresh using admin credentials
+- Built-in token acquisition and refresh using admin credentials.
+For the refresh token, it is necessary to correctly set the tokenLifeSpan parameter during configuration

 ⚙️ ***Administration & Automation***
 - Create, update, and delete users, clients, and roles programmatically